mliew21396/remote-work-u2/week-4/8-technical-blog.md

 Select one of the ruby methods below, do some research on it, and think of a scenario that could teach how to use this method.

 #### Topics
-- `Enumerable#map` #DBCEM
+- `Enumerable#map`
-- `Enumerable#group_by` #DBCEG
+- `Enumerable#group_by`
-- `Enumerable#cycle` #DBCEC
+- `Enumerable#cycle`

 ### Option 2: Research Questions
 Research one of the following questions/topics.

 - Arrays vs. Hashes.
 What are they?
 What are they good for?
 How do you know which one to use?
-(Teach others a strategy for deciding) #DBCAvH
+(Teach others a strategy for deciding)
 - Looping - Discuss the various ways to loop in Ruby.
 How can you decide which is best to use?
-(Teach others a strategy for deciding) #DBCLooping
+(Teach others a strategy for deciding)
 - Ruby vs. JavaScript - Discuss the benefits/drawbacks of each as you've experienced them.
-Explain to others how to decide which is better to use for what. #DBCRvJS
+Explain to others how to decide which is better to use for what.

 Also include examples of how to do the same thing in each.